KzFactorios/FavoriteTeleport/notes/250518/coding_standards.md

 - Use dot notation for require statement paths
 - Use targeted diagnostic suppressors over global. global is ok but definitely not the default option
 - If there isn't a viable suppression available, leave a comment explaining the type checker limitation and why the code is safe for runtime/test
+- Always be on the lookout for recursive requires.
+Ensure we are looking out for too many c levels error